AO Spine Knowledge Forum Spinal Cord Injury (SCI)

 -

-To generate three clinical practice guidelines to implement evidence into practice.
-These guidelines will contain evidence-based recommendations intended to optimize the care of spinal cord injury (SCI) patients worldwide.
+Generated three clinical practice guidelines to implement evidence into practice.
+These guidelines contain evidence-based recommendations intended to optimize the care of spinal cord injury (SCI) patients worldwide.
 The guideline topics include:

 - Timing of surgical decompression (update of AO Spine guideline from 2017).